Mukosame/Zooming-Slow-Mo-CVPR-2020/README.md

 - You can put your own test folders in the [test_example](./test_example) too, or just change the input path, the number of frames, etc. in [test.py](codes/test.py).

 - Your custom test results will be saved to a folder here: `$ZOOMING_ROOT/results/your_data_name/`.

+#### Evaluate on Standard Test Sets
+The [test.py](codes/test.py) script also provides modes for evaluation on the following test sets: `Vid4`, `SPMC`, etc. We evaluate PSNR and SSIM on the Y-channels in YCrCb color space.
+The commands are the same with the ones above.
+All you need to do is the change the data_mode and corresponding path of the standard test set.

 ## Citations
 If you find the code helpful in your resarch or work, please cite the following papers.